alatham13/Open_ABC_PopZ/README.md

 and are implemented in OpenABC (https://github.com/ZhangGroup-MITChemistry/OpenABC/).

 ## Running HPS+SMOG simulations -------------------------
 Slab simulations of PopZ are run through a 4 step procedure.
 They begin from an alpha-fold structure of the PopZ mutant, in a set oligomerization state.
-The included scripts are an example for WT-PopZ trimer at 150 mM monovalent salt.
+The included scripts are an example for WT-PopZ trimer at 150 mM monovalent salt, WT-PopZ trimer at 600 mM monovalent salt, WT-PopZ trimer at 150 mM monovalent salt and pH~4, and OD-PopZ trimer at 150 mM monovalent salt.

 Dependencies: numpy, pandas, OpenMM, OpenABC (https://github.com/ZhangGroup-MITChemistry/OpenABC)